madyark/MS1-project/README.md

 - The frequent use of black backgrounds along with white text and large images, that could be seen in certain sections of the 'Spread the Word' page was inspired by [Square's 'Why Square' page](https://squareup.com/us/en/why-square).

+- The suicide hotline resources in the 'Help Yourself' page were taken from [this webpage](https://faq.whatsapp.com/general/security-and-privacy/global-suicide-hotline-resources/?lang=en).

 ### Media

+- The icon for our organization was found here in the [Free Icons Library website](https://icon-library.com/icon/hugging-icon-18.html).

+    This icon appears in the navigation bar, favicon, and at the top of the 'Sign-In' and 'Sign-Up' pages.

+- The image behind the 'Depression' subsection in the 'Home' page (with the header 'Guidance on how to manage depression') was taken from [here](https://www.shutterstock.com/g/andrewstripes).

+- The image behind the 'Anxiety' subsection in the 'Home' page (with the header 'Guidance on how to manage anxiety') was taken from [here](https://www.istockphoto.com/de/fotos/kieferpix?phrase=kieferpix&sort=best).

 - The vector images used in the 'Acquaintance Struggling' section of the 'Help Others' page were found on [FreePic](https://www.freepik.com/).

 - All of the rest of the images were found on [Unsplash](https://unsplash.com/) or [Pixabay](https://pixabay.com/).

 - All of the embedded videos were taken from [Youtube](https://www.youtube.com/).

+- [ProDraw](http://www.prodraw.net/favicon/index.php) was used in order to convert our logo image to a favicon.

+- [EZGIF](https://ezgif.com/) was used to convert MP4 files to Gifs (for the README file) and to convert WEBPs to PNGs for the website.

 ### Acknowledgements